xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 sr-data-source-forget data-source=data_source
 ```

-Stop recording the specified data source for a SR, and forget all of the recorded data.
+Stop recording the specified data source for a <abbr title="Storage Repository">SR</abbr>, and forget all of the recorded data.

 ### `sr-data-source-list`